 Domain registrars are regulated by the global system of Regional Internet Registries.

-You will need 6 records for your Cortex integration.
-5 CNAME records and one TXT record.
+You will need 5 CNAME records for your Cortex integration.
 Examples are shown below:

 Contact tech support if you do not know your domain key values.

 DMARC is an optional record that sets policies for Mailbox Providers to follow if any message from an @yourdomain.com email does not pass SPF and DKIM authorizations.

 These policies are designed to catch messages pretending to come from your brand (such as phishing attacks).
 DMARC records can contain varying levels of instruction ranging from "none" (do nothing) to "reject."

 |TXT||_dmarc||v=DMARC1; p=reject?; fo=1|

 Most providers will use _dmarc, _dmarc.@, or _dmarc.yourbrand.com for the host.